-14 Horizon Series Parts
+14 Horizon SeriesTM Parts

 - Before replacing parts, protect items in refrigerator from extended exposure to adverse temperature. - Allow refrigerator temperature to stabilize at setpoint after replacing parts or after extended door opening. - Circuit boards are sensitive to static electricity and can be damaged by electrostatic discharge.
-Use proper ESD precautions when handling the board.
+Use proper ESD precautions when handling these boards. - The condensate evaporator is located below the cabinet and is accessed by removing the evaporator cover on the control side of the refrigerator.